QunBB/fastannoy/README.md

 # Installation

-To install, just do `pip install annoy` to pull down from [PyPI](https://pypi.python.org/pypi/annoy).
+To install, just do `pip install fastannoy` to pull down from [PyPI](https://pypi.python.org/pypi/fastannoy).

 ## Install from source code